ANU-HPC/aiwc-for-the-masses/paper/paper.md

 ---
-title: "Performance and code portable vectorization with OpenCL"
+title: "AIWC for the masses"
-subtitle: "Accelerating computer vision with single implementation codes"
+subtitle: "Supporting Architecture-Independent Workload Characterization on OpenMP, OpenACC, Cuda and OpenCL"
 abstract: "